luuuke2233/ImageScraper_Mac/README.md

 <a id="english"></a>
 ## English

-A powerful macOS image scraping tool that supports keyword search (via Bing) and image extraction from arbitrary web URLs.
+An easy-to-use macOS image scraping tool that supports keyword search (via Bing) and image extraction from arbitrary web URLs.

 ### Features